tolicodes/index/howto/setup-computer.md

 	- Sign in with toli@nycitt.com
 - Slack [Workspaces](./slack-workspaces)
 - Github
-	-
+	- Drag everything in the `~Sites` folder onto the sreen

 ## Config
 - System Preferences -> Displays -> Scaled for More Space
-- Click On Battery -> Show Battery Percentage
+- Click On Top Bar -> Battery -> Show Battery Percentage
 - Go to System Preferences->Sound and check "Show volume in menu bar"
 - Create `~/Sites` and drag it into favorites
 - System Preferences -> Energy Saver -> Power Adapter -> Turn Display Off after "Never", Uncheck "Put harddisks to sleep", uncheck "Enable power nap"